 2. New Smyrna Beach

-Roughly 15 miles south of Daytona Beach, New Smyrna Beach is a family-friendlier option with less-crowded sands and lots of rental condo options for hosting your entourage.
-In early 2018, a new SpringHill Suites by Marriott opened on Flagler Avenue, the town's main drag, adding another affordable hotel option to the local scene.
+Roughly 15 miles south of Daytona Beach, New Smyrna Beach is a family-friendlier option with less-crowded shores and lots of rental condo options for hosting your entourage.
 The beach here is long and wide, but do beware of car traffic (you can drive and park on the sand here) during certain periods.
 Families love to visit Smyrna Dunes Park, on the northern tip of the barrier island and surrounded on three sides by water.
-Walk the boardwalks here to spot native birds and gopher tortoises.
+Walk the boardwalks to spot native birds and gopher tortoises.

 Recommended Hotel: SpringHill Suites New Smyrna Beach